itsgerassimos/itsgerassimos/README.md

 https://social-project-23e14.web.app/

 ### Author
-My book, soon to be published in Greek and English, delves into the depths of consciousness and contemporary philosophy
+My book, soon to be published, delves into the depths of consciousness and contemporary philosophy.

 **`PRIMARY TECH:`**
 ### Statistics / Data Science